Please select one of the following categories:

 Q – Can children and teenagers volunteer at Care For Dogs ?

-We’re also always looking for people to come raise support at fund raising events!
+We’re also always looking for people to come generate support at fund raising events!

 Q – My dog barks continuously.
 What can I do ?